 A history of St Patrick

-But dramatic events then occurred which set the history of St Patrick on course.
+But dramatic events then occurred which set the history of St Patrick, and the history of Ireland, on a new course.

 permission to preach Christianity.

 The next chapter of the history of St Patrick is better known than his earlier life.